A Local’s Guide to the Costa Smeralda & Northeastern Sardinia

 Taking the ferry from mainland Italy

-If you’ll have your own car and want to bring it to Sardinia, your best bet is to take a car ferry from the "Continent" (the way Sardinians refer to mainland Italy).
+If you’ll have your own car and want to bring it to Sardinia, your best bet is to take a car ferry from the "continent" (the way Sardinians refer to mainland Italy).
 The nearest ports that ferries arrive into are in Olbia and Golfo Aranci.

-Trips are usually overnight, leaving fairly late in the evening and arriving the following morning.
-The trip takes anywhere from 9 to 15 hours depending on the route you opt for and the company you go with.
-Find schedules and fares at Direct Ferry, Ferry Scanner, or Ferry Hopper.
+Ferry trips are usually overnight, leaving fairly late in the evening and arriving the following morning.
+The journey takes anywhere from 9 to 15 hours depending on the route you opt for and the company you go with.

 Why visit?

 When we talk about the Costa Smeralda, the first images that comes to mind are beautiful beaches and a destination of the highest luxury and exclusivity.
-And although some of that is a bit exaggerated, the image really is quite consistent with reality.
+And although some of that is a bit exaggerated, the image really is consistent with reality.

 This is a place where everyone is performing - showing off and doing so often.
 It’s a destination where those who want to see and be seen come to mix it up and establish themselves among the other rich and famous.